yash-seth/Counterfeit-Product-Detection-System/README.md

 ## About
 Consists of a React frontend which comprises of a scanner (QR Code/NFC/Hologram) which will scan the embedded unique identifier present on the product and then check if the product is present on the companies product blockchain using the scanned identifier.
 The plan for the backend is to receive the scanned input from the front-end and check if the product is present on the specified blockchain such as Polygon.
-The app files are planned to be stored on hossted using decentralized storage on the crust platform.
+The app files are planned to be stored on hosted using decentralized storage on the crust platform.

 ## Origin
 The idea and product were developed as part of the HacKnight Hackathon organized by HackClub VITC in association with Crust and polygon.